Icyfiremario/gemini-mc-server/README.md

 ## About
 This is the flask server that the Minecraft mod ChadMC uses to send and receive data to a Google Gemini chatbot

-## Setup (NOT READY)
+## Setup (NOT READY).
+MacOS/Windows not currently supported
-### For Windows
-TBD

 ### For Linux

-In the chad-mc.service file change any instance of `~/gemini-mc-server/` to the full path of where the repo was cloned to.
+Download/clone the hosting branch

 Run the setup script via `sudo sh setup.sh`.\
-This will create a python virtual environment, install the required packages, and copy a service file to `/etc/systemd/system` and enable the service.
+This will copy files to /usr/local/gemini-mc and create an env file and a venv.

 In the `.env` file create a new entry `GEMINI_KEY=[KEY]` and replace `[KEY]` with your Gemini API key